Takikomi Gohan (炊き込みご飯)

 - 1 sheet aburaage (deep fried tofu sheets, chopped)

 - 2 tablespoons soy sauce

 - 1 teaspoon konbu cha

 - Soak the shiitake mushrooms in 2 cups of water for at least 1 hour.

-When the mushrooms are rehydrated, squeeze any excess liquid out of them and set the mushrooms aside.
+- When the mushrooms are rehydrated, squeeze any excess liquid out of them and trim off and discard the stems.
+Slice the caps up thinly and set the mushrooms aside and soaking liquid aside.